WIC Office San Diego

 Offered through the USDA, WIC stands for Women, Infants and Children.
-If you’ve been wondering, “What is WIC and what’s it for?” the purpose of the WIC Program is to prevent health problems and improve the health of women and children during these important times of growth and development.
+The purpose of the WIC Program is to prevent health problems during pregnancy and postpartum, as well as during an infants’ earliest days of childhood.
+The programs strive to improve the health of women and children during these important times of growth and development.

-The last thing a mother wants to do is handle the entire process on her own.
-While many women have the mental fortitude, the resources, and a support system from their family to handle the birth and growth of their newborn, having access to the WIC Program will give them extra resources and expertise to help them take care of their child even more effectively.
+Being pregnant and making wise healthcare decisions for a child is a big responsibility, and the last thing a mother wants to do is handle the entire process on her own.
+While many women have the mental fortitude, the resources, and a support system from their family to handle the birth and growth of their newborn, having access to the WIC Program will give them extra resources and expertise to help them take care of themselves and their child even more effectively.

-NCHS at the very least wants to give you the knowledge and resources you need to make decisions and take care of your child and keep him or her healthy.
-But for the women or families that need a little extra help, our WIC office is here to help with our specialized WIC Program.
+NCHS, at the very least, wants to give you the knowledge and resources you need to make the best decisions and take care of your child and keep him or her healthy.
+For the women or families that need a little extra help, the WIC offices in North County are here to help with our specialized WIC Programs.

-Our WIC office places an emphasis on supporting mothers as they give birth to their children and create a healthy environment for them.
-The earliest years of any individual are also the most vulnerable, which is why it’s so important for women and their families to stop in for a WIC appointment.
+Our WIC offices place an emphasis on supporting mothers as they give birth to their children and create a healthy environment for them.
+The earliest years of any individual are some of the most important and some of the most vulnerable, which is why it’s so important for women and their families to utilize the services of the WIC program.

 We don’t want you feeling alone, which is why we at NCHS have multiple locations available to you throughout North County San Diego.
-If you’re looking for a WIC office “near me,” scroll down to find our seven primary locations that will help you get established with a WIC appointment.
+If you’re looking for a WIC office “near me,” scroll down to find our seven primary locations that will help you schedule a WIC appointment.

 The San Diego WIC Program is here to: